jxtngx/NeMo-lab/README.md

 We will use NVIDIA and Meta models including, but not limited to:

-- NVIDIA Llama variants, Megatron distillations, and Minitron language models
+- NVIDIA Llama variants, Mistral variants, Megatron distillations, and Minitron
 - NeMo compatible Meta Llama variants
 - NVIDIA embedding, reranking, and retrieval models
 - NVIDIA Cosmos tokenizers